Earl Grey Bubble Tea

 Earl Grey bubble tea is milky and creamy, with hints of citrus coming from bergamot-infused black tea.
 This drink is surprisingly easy to make at home.

-What Is Earl Grey Bubble Tea?
+Earl Grey Bubble Tea

-Recipe Highlights
+Recipe Summary

 - Store-bought tapioca balls soften to plump, bouncy pearls when cooked in boiling water for a few minutes.